Puzzling the 120-cell

 When trying to build a puzzle out of the ribs, there is a spectrum of possibilities.
 At one end there are constructions that hold together so loosely that a small tap causes them to fall apart.
 At the other end there are puzzles that hold together so tightly that there seems to be no way to assemble them without applying large amounts of force.
 Below we list those puzzles, avoiding both ends of this spectrum, that we find visually pleasing.
 Please let us know of any others you find!

-\begin{remark*} The designation Dc$N$ at the beginning of each puzzle stands for ``dodecahedral cell-centered'' and $N$ counts the number of cells.
+\begin{remark*} The designation Dc$N$ at the beginning of each puzzle stands for ``dodecahedral cell-centred'' and $N$ counts the number of cells.
 Using other polytopes, such as the $600$--cell, would lead to puzzles with different unit cells, such as tetrahedra.
-Using other projection points would lead to, say, vertex-centered puzzles. \end{remark*}
+Using other projection points would lead to, say, vertex-centred puzzles. \end{remark*}